1980 San Diego Chargers season: Week 15: vs. Seattle Seahawks

 Points differential was significant coming into this game – if San Diego and Oakland both won their remaining two games, divisional net points would decide the division winner.
 There, the Chargers had a 19-point advantage, and both teams would play their final divisional games in Week 15.

-Fouts completed his first five passes as San Diego drove from their own 23 to the Seattle 6, but his sixth attempt was intercepted in the end zone.
+Fouts completed his first five passes as San Diego drove from their own 23-yard line to the Seattle 6, but his sixth attempt was intercepted in the end zone.
 The Charger scored on their next drive, which featured a 29-yard catch from Joiner and Muncie's touchdown on 3rd and goal from the 1.
-Johnson recovered a fumble at the Seattle 38 soon afterwards, but Muncie fumbled himself after the Chargers had driven inside the 10.
+Johnson recovered a fumble at the Seattle 38-yard line soon afterwards, but Muncie fumbled himself after the Chargers had driven inside the 10.
 Seattle went three-and-out on their next two drives, and San Diego increased their lead with further touchdowns for Muncie and Jefferson.
 Overall, San Diego gained 18 first downs to Seattle's 5 in the first half, while building a 21–0 lead.

 The Chargers were less effective in the 3rd quarter, gaining only a single first down in three possessions, and allowing Seattle to convert a 4th and 4 during a long touchdown drive.
 The Seahawks went three-and-out on their next two possessions; after the second of these, San Diego made sure of the win with a 15-play, 86-yard drive that took nine minutes off the clock and ended with Benirschke missing from 23 yards out with 1:09 to play.
 Seattle added a second touchdown as time expired.

 DeJurnett had 2 1/2 of the Chargers' 3 sacks.
 The reduced margin of victory proved not to matter, as Oakland could only beat Denver by three points the following day, leaving San Diego top of the AFC West on the tiebreakers.